Okelm/okelm.github.io/content/blog/react-vs-react-native/index.md

   )
 ```

 Have you spotted it?
-No links in the routes, string based on the name of component instead.
+No links in the routes, a string based on the name of the component instead.
 It's simply because urls are not how you navigate through native apps.
 You can, however,
 use deep links to couple a url to the particular views.
-This functionality is used rather to navigate to the screen from outside the app,
+This functionality is generally used to navigate to a screen from outside the app,
-not to redirect to other screen when you are already in the app though.
+rather than to redirect to other screens when you are already in the app.

-Also, although I used [`react-native-router-flux`](https://github.com/aksonov/react-native-router-flux) above I also recommend checking out [`react-navigation`](https://github.com/wix/react-native-navigation) which has some advantegous over the former.
+Also, although I used [`react-native-router-flux`](https://github.com/aksonov/react-native-router-flux) above, I also recommend checking out [`react-navigation`](https://github.com/wix/react-native-navigation), which has some advantages over the former.

 #### Deployment

-Deployment process for both mobile platforms consists of building the app from native modules, signing an application and releasing it to a store.
-But there are things that you will come across:
+The deployment process for both mobile platforms consists of building the app from native modules, signing an application and releasing it to a store.
+But there are other issues that you will come across:
-   - to release an app you must provide a set of additional information like description, screenshots etc.
+   - to release an app you must also provide additional information like a description, screenshots etc.
-   - your app must be align with the set of rules given by [Google](https://developer.android.com/distribute/best-practices/develop/understand-play-policies) and [Apple](https://developer.apple.com/app-store/review/guidelines/).
-You may notice that the latter one is heavily packed and it takes some time to scroll to the very bottom.
-Get use to it, that's part and parcel of working with Apple
+   - your app must be aligned with the set of rules given by [Google](https://developer.android.com/distribute/best-practices/develop/understand-play-policies) and [Apple](https://developer.apple.com/app-store/review/guidelines/).
+You may notice that the latter is heavily packed and it takes some time to scroll to the very bottom.
+Get used to it, that's part and parcel of working with Apple
-   - you must create provisioning profile to deploy an iOS app
+   - you must create and distribute a provisioning profile to deploy an iOS app
-   - deployment might take a while especially in the case of iOS - they check your app manually
+   - deployment might take a while, especially in the case of iOS - they check your app manually
    - you may resort to paid tools like Bitrise or App Center to alleviate some of the pain

 ### They are only renderers

 React is a tool to build UIs.
-Even though it might be use outside UIs, by design it's great for building user interfaces.
-Can React be used for game developement?
-Yes, it can, but then you don't get the most from it, neither from the performence nor from the speed of developement.
+Even though it might be used outside UIs, by design it's great for building user interfaces.
+Can React be used for game development?
+Yes, it can, but then you don't get the most out of it, neither in terms of performance nor speed of development.
 React is a good choice when these two conditions are met:
-- few changes within data stucture over time
+- few changes within data structure over time
 - whatever the data structure represents, there should be little irregularity

-That's exactly how most of the user interfaces behave.
+That's exactly how most user interfaces behave.
-So what's react's job and what is the difference when compare to React Native?
+So what's React's job and what is the difference when compared to React Native?

 **It's React in both web and mobile.** Only the renderer makes the difference.
-The renderer on web is React DOM and on iOS and Android it's React Native.
-[But React Native can also be used to render to DOM](https://bwidlarz.com/react-vs-react-native/#so-maybe-react-native-web)
+The renderer on the web is React DOM and on iOS and Android it's React Native.
+[But React Native can also be used to render to the DOM](https://bwidlarz.com/react-vs-react-native/#so-maybe-react-native-web)

 If you're interested in digging deeper I highly recommend [the reading](https://overreacted.io/react-as-a-ui-runtime/).
 ### Other differences

-- **Some components look different on each platform.** They simply do, for instance <Switch /> component is natively different on Android and iOS.
-They have native look, as some would say, but sometimes you don't need it to be like that.
+- **Some components look different on each platform.** They simply do; for instance, the <Switch /> component is natively different on Android and iOS.
+They have a native look, as some would say, but sometimes you don't need it to be like that.
-- **Some API are only available on one platform.**
+- **Some APIs are only available on one platform.**
-- Some native API are not available from React Native and you would have to bridge a feature from native to React Native.
-Although the community has been handling this issue for some time now and less and less APIs are unavailable
+- **Some native APIs are not available** from React Native and you would have to bridge a feature from native to React Native.
+Although the community has been handling this issue for some time now and fewer and fewer APIs are unavailable
-- Prerequisites
+- **Prerequisites**

-Unless you use Expo, you'll need a Mac.
-If you want to run you app on iOS device you will probably need an iPhone or, again Mac to run on simulator.
+Unless you use [Expo](https://expo.io/), you'll need a Mac.
+If you want to run your app on an iOS device you will probably need an iPhone or, again, a Mac to run it on a simulator.
 You may want to try to experiment with iPhone as a service solution but I haven't checked that one.
-Also, if you just want to play with React Native or develop only for Android - you don't need neither mac nor iphone.
+Also, if you just want to play with React Native or develop only for Android - you don't need a Mac or an iPhone.

-- Community support
+- **Community support**

-There are number of libs that you can easily reuse in your React Native project that you've already used in your React one.
+There are a number of libs that you can easily reuse in your React Native project that you've already used in your React one.
-But the less coupled to view layer the lib the better.
-So for instance you can freely use date-fns or moment.js but you will waste your time if you try to use this Material UI lib https://material-ui.com/.
+But the less the lib is coupled to the view layer the better.
+So, for instance, you can freely use date-fns or moment.js but you’d be wasting your time if you tried to use this [Material UI](https://material-ui.com/) lib .
   - ✅ date-fns
   - ✅ Redux, Redux saga etc.
   - 🔴 Material UI
 You'll find some material design implementation for React Native, sure, but the API will be different.

 ### So maybe React Native Web?
-Write your app in React Native and run it as mobile apps and as a web app.
+Write your app in React Native and run it as a mobile app and as a web app.
 Check out [these examples](https://necolas.github.io/react-native-web/examples/), all of the components were written in React Native.
 And as you can see they work pretty well!
-The lib gets improvement and so it makes usage of the it a plausible choice for growing number of applications.
+The lib is constantly being improved and so its usage is a plausible choice for a growing number of applications.
+For Expo fans there is also a growing initiative to make the [Expo SDK tri-platform](https://github.com/expo/web-examples) which means the power of react-native-web combined with the convienience of using Expo is right around the corner.

-### Sum up
+### To sum up
 The ecosystem is definitely moving towards the grand unification of the two worlds: web and mobile.
-Yet there are still some differences that are hard too neglect and this blog post have underlined some of them.
+Yet there are still some differences that are hard to neglect and this blog post has underlined some of them.